UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/UCL_Service_For_Me.md

 Each cluster has it's own specifications for the types of jobs that they run which is all dependable on list above.
 The cluster machines we have available are:

 - Myriad
+Myriad is designed to be most suitable for serial work, including large numbers of serial jobs, and multi-threaded jobs (using e.g. OpenMP).
+It also includes a small number of GPUs for development or testing work.

 - Grace
 - Legion
 - Thomas